 The survival of faecal coliforms outside the intestinal tract is influenced by a complex range of interacting factors.
-These might be physical and include the environmental conditions particular to a specific location or water, the temperature or light intensity or moisture status.
-The chemical and microbiological hostility of a location is also significant including the trophic status and degree of inorganic pollution, which in turn will be affected by environmental conditions.
-Understanding this highly complex range of interactions requires knowledge spanning many disciplines and is beyond the scope of this study.
+These might be physical and include the environmental conditions particular to a specific location or water body, the temperature or light intensity or moisture status.
+The chemical and microbiological hostility of a location is also significant, including the trophic status and degree of inorganic pollution, which in turn will be affected by environmental conditions.

-Some of the studies reviewed in this section of the report use actual E.coli enumerations instead of faecal coliform.
-Klebsiella species, which comprise part of the faecal coliform count, will survive longer in the environment outside the gut than E.coli, leading to a relatively greater proportion of non E.coli species in a faecal coliform count.
+Some of the studies reviewed use E.coli enumerations instead of faecal coliform.
+Klebsiella species, which comprise part of the faecal coliform count, will survive longer in the environment outside the gut than E. coli, leading to a relatively greater proportion of non-E.coli species in a faecal coliform count.
 Although this might lead to the reporting of slightly reduced survival times in such studies, evidence from microbiological laboratories analysing environmental samples suggests that between 80 and 85% of faecal coliforms in freshwater are E.coli (Godfree, 1994).
 Hence this should not detract from the overall conclusions since E.coli still represent the most significant group in the organisms contributing to the faecal coliform count in fresh waters.